sasdf/ctf/writeup/2018/HackIT/coffee_overflow/README.md

                 return
         print("win")
 ```
-Hey bro, its not EDE mode...
+Hey bro, its NOT EDE mode...
 In 3DES, EDE mode is `Enc(Dec(Enc(msg, k1), k2), k3)` which makes the key 3 times longer.
-And then I double checked the bytecode, but didn't found any mistake.
+I double checked the bytecode, but didn't found any mistake.

 I wrote a script to use PyCrypto's IDEA Cipher to decrypt the flag, but failed.
-And then I checked the bytecode third time, but still didn't found any mistake.
+I checked the bytecode third time, but still didn't found any mistake.
 The nightmare begins now.
 I thought the author may modified the algorithm,
 so I spent another 4 hours recovering all the details of its IDEA algorithm.